zudi-lin/pytorch_connectomics/docs/source/notes/dataloading.rst

 ------------------

 Since many semi-supervised and unsupervised learning tasks do not require labels, the only key required in our data augmentor is ``'image'``.
-Let's look at an example for using an augmentation pipeline:
+Let's look at an example for using an augmentation pipeline on input images:

 .. code-block:: python